opencog/agents/scm/pair-agent/README.md

 ## Pair counting agent
 Prototype proof of concept.
 Implemented in `pair-agent.scm`.
+Based on demo in `examples/pair-count.scm`, which explains it in detail.
 Counts word-pairs, observed by looking at a text file.
 The Sensory API (implemented in `(use-modules (opencog sensory))`) is general enough to allow arbitrary text sources, including chat.